roryp/stranglerfig/README.md

 ### Integration Tests

 Integration tests have been added to verify the retrieval of sample customers from both legacy and modern services.
 These tests ensure that the application correctly routes requests and retrieves customer data from the appropriate service.

-### FF4j: Feature Flipping for Java

-FF4j (Feature Flipping for Java) is a library that allows developers to enable or disable features in their applications dynamically.
-It provides a step-by-step guide to set up and run a demo of FF4j using Docker or Maven.
-It also explains how to build a project using FF4j, including creating a project skeleton, defining FF4j objects, exposing the web console, and defining a sample controller.
-The guide includes code snippets and instructions for integrating FF4j with a Spring Boot application.
-Additionally, it covers how to create and manage features and properties, and how to display them on a web page based on their status.

-For more information, visit the FF4j website at [https://ff4j.org/](https://ff4j.org/), which provides comprehensive documentation and resources for using FF4j in Java applications.

 ## Links Mentioned